What Is Solo Polyamory — And Is It for You?

 How is that not selfish?

-Solo Polyamory vs. Polyamory
+Polyamory vs. Solo Polyamory

-That doesn’t mean you can’t live together, have children together, etc. It just means that all your different partners should be equally involved
+That doesn’t mean you can’t live together, have children together, etc. It just means that all your different partners should be equally involved.

 Relationship anarchy has strong political undertones.
 Its proponents often identify as members of the radical left.
 They seek to come up with new, communal ways of living.